galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 **Prerequisites**

-* Slight biological background (you should know what proteins, RNA and DNA are).
+* Slight biological background (you should know what proteins, RNA and DNA are)
 * [Introduction to Galaxy](#introduction-to-galaxy) or equivalent experience
-* [Quality Contol of HTS Data](#quality-control-of-hts-data) or prior exposure to HTS data.
+* [Quality Contol of HTS Data](#quality-control-of-hts-data) or prior exposure to HTS data
 * A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best.
+Google Chrome, Firefox and Safari will work best

 ### Reference-based RNA-seq analysis